 - Once you’ve made those two important decisions, you can start looking for lights that suit your taste.
 Outdoor lights come in all different shapes and sizes, with boxy, square lights providing you with a more modern appearance and rounded lights leaning toward the traditional.

-- Consider the style and overall mood of your outdoor lighting and then think about which of the finishes will look best.
+- Consider the style and overall mood of your exterior up and down lights and then think about which of the finishes will look best.
 The most common finishes you’ll find on outdoor lighting are stark black, a smooth white or an elegant chrome.
 Each one of these finishes is neutral enough that they can easily be worked into the existing styles of your outdoor space,

 - Just like the IP rating, the material this is used to make the light will help give it resiliency against the elements.
 By choosing strong materials such as aluminium, you can help the light weather the elements, so you can enjoy it far into the future.